-The major advantage of digital Dakshina will be convenience.
-No need to carry cash in the pockets.
-You don’t have to worry about keeping cash in your pockets, dropping them, or possible theft.
-Just wire the amount over the air and you are good.
+The biggest advantage with the digital Dakshina is the convenience.
+No need to carry cash in your pockets!
+You don’t have to worry about keeping cash in your pockets, dropping them, or having it stolen.
+Just wire the amount wirelessly and you are good.
 If you have a smartphone, an internet connection, and a digital wallet app or a mobile banking app such as eSewa, Khalti, Hamro Pay, etc., which is very likely these days, you can do it in a few clicks.
-Similarly, you can transfer the money via scanning QR codes, is not that pretty easy!!
+Similarly, you can transfer money via scanning QR codes, which is not that easy!!

 Although Dakshina is merely a blessing, it is a thing for many, especially the younger siblings.
 So, it can be awkward at times in regard to how much one is offering.
-Transferring the blessed money over the air would spare the blushes for the giver and the receiver both.
+Transferring the blessed money over the air would spare the blushes of both the giver and the recipient.
 It also helps avoid awkward stares everyone gives while you open start counting the paper bills or draw it out of your pockets.

-Paper bills also have their life span because they are made of materials.
+Paper bills also have a life span because they are made of materials.
 The cool thing is by not using them, you will be helping expand their life span.
-Time and again, Nepal Rastra Bank issues requests to people to be careful with paper bills and not cover them in red tika and puja materials.
-To no avail, those poor notes get drown in tika during the celebratory days.
-This deteriorates the physical condition of those notes and their validity gets shortened.
+Time and again, Nepal Rastra Bank (NRB) issues requests to people to be careful with paper bills and not cover them in red tika and puja materials.
+To no avail, those poor notes get drowned in tika during the celebratory days.
+This deteriorates the physical condition of those notes and their longevity gets shorter.

-If you don’t use them during the Tika ceremony, it will help them stay from those “adverse situations” and help prolong their survival saving the federal bank huge sums of money.
+If you don’t use physical paper bills during the Tika ceremony, it will help them stay from those “adverse situations” and help prolong their sustainability, saving the federal bank huge sums of money.
 Just watch the video released by NRB raising awareness of saving paper notes here, and you get the idea.
 Our little effort gives more life to the dear paper notes and the federal bank saves some amount spent otherwise on printing them.

-Going digital is fun and cool.
+Going digital is fun and cool too.
 Digital payment is mainstream these days and having some loads in our mobile apps does help.
 Some of the best digital payment platforms are helping many of us pay online.
-Receiving Dakshina over such mediums will add some value as via digital cash we could redeem while shopping, top-up, or for other purposes.
+Receiving Dakshina over such mediums will add some value via digital cash we could redeem while shopping, top-up, or for other purposes.
 Let’s just say that we could do it just to break away from the convention and bring noble fun to it.

 These are some of the reasons we believe digital Dakshina should be your favorite mode of transaction for the Dashain and Tihar Tika ceremonies.
-Of course, there could be more, and depending upon your choice of the transaction, you could adopt any form.
+Of course, there could be more, and depending upon your choice of transaction, you could adopt any form.